mjohnson324/blockhead/README.md

 ### File Structure:

 - **blockhead.js**, the root file for the game.
+- **page_buttons.js** to handle all buttons on the page including sound and tutorial display.
+- **game.js** to handle the rules of the game and bring other game files together.
+  - **menu.js**, the start menu with various options
   - **display.js** to handle rendering.
+    - **clock.js** to keep track of session lengths.
   - **block.js** to handle the movement and transformations of the player block.
   - **sound.js** to control when sound effects and music play.
-- **page_buttons.js** to handle all buttons on the page including sound and tutorial display.
+  - **level_generator.js** to manage levels.
+This class handles the construction of floors, creating sets of tiles for each level. for the current level it also tracks the relationships between tiles and state of each tile.
     - **tile.js** to store information on individual floor tiles.
-- **level_generator.js** to store information on level progression and create floors consisting of tile objects.
-Serves as a bundle for all levels.
 + Level and tile data are stored in the **levels** directory, one file for each level with data for each tile making up a floor.
-- **game.js** to handle the rules of the game and bring other game files together.
+Levels are aggregated together into one object.

 ### Screenshot: